milonmaze/privacy-terms-observatory/www.spotify.com/us/legal/privacy-policy.md

 Privacy laws, including the General Data Protection Regulation ("GDPR"), give rights to individuals over their personal data.

 See your rights and their descriptions in this table.
+You can also watch our video about Your Privacy Controls.

 	It’s your right to...